A tasty lemon couscous recipe with peas and parmesan is a great side dish and was perfect with pan-grilled chicken breast.

 The ingredients are pretty simple:

 Couscous looks like it could be a grain but it is actually pasta made with semolina flour from durum wheat.
 There are three sizes of couscous, Moroccan which is the smallest.
 Then Israeli which is the size of black peppercorns.
 Then there is Lebanese which is a bit larger.
 We’re using Israeli in this recipe.

 Simple Step-By-Step in Cooking Lemony Couscous

-Use a large saucepan and add the olive oil and turn up the heat on your stove to medium-high.
+Using a large saucepan, add the olive oil and turn up the heat on your stove to medium-high.
 Once the oil is hot, add the couscous and lightly toast it while stirring for 3 or 4 minutes.